 The Cruise Port in Antigua is in the centre of the capital city of St. John’s.
 If you are here for the day, you can walk into St John’s, arrange a taxi or take a rental car as well as taking excursions from your cruise ship.
 If you are renting a car from the Cruise Terminal you will need to contact the rental car company and find where to meet them.
 Hertz Car Rental in Antigua, for instance, meets in the Java to Go café, in Redcliffe Street in the Nevis Street Pier part of the Cruise Terminal, but you’ll need to contact them beforehand to arrange.
 Get a quote for a rental car in Antigua now.

 The currency in Antigua and Barbuda is the Eastern Caribbean Dollar.
-The Eastern Caribbean Dollar is fixed to the US dollar USD$1w = EC$2.65.
+The Antigua and Barbuda currency, the Eastern Caribbean Dollar is fixed to the US dollar USD$1w = EC$2.65.
 You will be able to spend US dollars here too.
 However, you won’t always get the same exchange rate and you’ll often find if you have EC dollars the price is cheaper.

 ATM’s in Antigua